 - If any of the above steps indicate a severe problem, then the email is immediately rejected.
-Otherwise, we might take note that the sender is acting suspiciously and be more vigilant when we see more email from them in future.
+Otherwise, we might take note that the sender is acting suspiciously and be more vigilant when we see more emails from them in the future.

 - If everything checks out, then we attempt to deliver the email to its intended recipients by contacting the mail servers associated with the email recipients.

-"Unlike other SMTP relay services, MailChannels Cloud goes a step further and also allows you to receive automated notifications of problems with your email traffic."
+"Unlike other SMTP relay services, MailChannels Outbound Filtering goes a step further and also allows you to receive automated notifications of problems with your email traffic."

 Even after the email is delivered, our job is just getting started.
-MailChannels Cloud analyzes the response messages generated by the receiving email servers and classifies them to see what the receiving email servers think of the email.
+MailChannels Outbound Filtering analyzes the response messages generated by the receiving email servers and classifies them to see what the receiving email servers think of the email.
 A response such as “550 5.7.1 Message blocked due to spam content” would indicate that the receiver thinks the message is spam.
-This information is fed back into our internal reputation system to potentially rate limit or block the email sender when they try to deliver more email in future.
+This information is fed back into our internal reputation system to potentially rate limit or block the email sender when they try to deliver more emails in the future.

-In addition to processing the response messages, MailChannels Cloud also digs into “feedback loop” data generated when email recipients click the “Spam” button in their email client.
-If email recipients complain about an email that is sent by MailChannels Cloud, we automatically attribute those complaints to the email sender who originated the message; this feedback helps us identify senders who might be sending spam and other unwanted junk so that we can protect our reputation with email receivers.
+In addition to processing the response messages, MailChannels Outbound Filtering also digs into “feedback loop” data generated when email recipients click the “Spam” button in their email client.
+If email recipients complain about an email that is sent by MailChannels Outbound Filtering, we automatically attribute those complaints to the email sender who originated the message; this feedback helps us identify senders who might be sending spam and other unwanted junk so that we can protect our reputation with email receivers.

-When MailChannels Cloud rejects an email—as with any SMTP relay service—the sender receives an NDR to let them know the email could not be delivered.
-But unlike other SMTP relay services, MailChannels Cloud goes a step further and also allows you to receive automated notifications of problems with your email traffic.
+When MailChannels Outbound Filtering rejects an email—as with any SMTP relay service—the sender receives an NDR to let them know the email could not be delivered.
+But unlike other SMTP relay services, MailChannels Outbound Filtering goes a step further and also allows you to receive automated notifications of problems with your email traffic.

-For example, if MailChannels Cloud detects that a user is sending spam, a notification is generated and sent to you automatically to let you know about the spamming activity.
+For example, if MailChannels Outbound Filtering detects that a user is sending spam, a notification is generated and sent to you automatically to let you know about the spamming activity.
 This notification allows you to follow up with the user, whose account may have been hacked.
-The MailChannels Cloud notification system is sophisticated, yet easy to use, and can notify you either by email, or through a webhook API, enabling automated processing of notifications by your own scripts.
+The MailChannels Outbound Filtering notification system is sophisticated, yet easy to use, and can notify you either by email or through a webhook API, enabling automated processing of notifications by your own scripts.